ubaldot/dymoval/docs/source/model_validation.rst

    returns a pass/fail value but in general it returns the evaluation of some model quality metrics.

-If the results of step 4 are good, you can safely continue developing and testing in the virtual environment.
-Most likely, things will work in the target environment as well, but it is good practice to verify this periodically.
+If the results of step 4 are good, and you can safely continue developing and testing in the virtual environment.

-Keep in mind that *“all models are wrong, but some are useful.”* ;-)

-However, it is worth noting that your model is valid only within the **region covered by the measurements**.
-If you plan to use your model with data outside the measurements coverage region, then you have no guarantees that things will work in the target environment as they did in the virtual environment.

-   **Example** Let's show how steps 1-4 can be applied through a simple real-world example.
+Let's see how steps 1-4 can be applied.

+   **Example**

    Assume that you are developing some cool autonomous driving algorithm that shall be deployed in a car, which represent your *target environment*.